nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Grade assessments: `grade`

 Grade a student's attempt at a specified module assessment.
+You can assign the same grade to multiple students at once.

 Format: `grade {a/ASSESSMENT_INDEX | sn/SIMPLE_NAME m/MODULE_INDEX} s/all|STUDENT_INDEXES|STUDENT_IDS [g/GRADE]`